ChrisWhealy/wasm_sha256/README.md

 wasmer run chriswhealy/sha256 --mapdir <guest_dir>::<host_dir> --command-name=sha256 <host_dir>/<some_file_name>
 ```

-In order for the `sha256` module to have access to your local file system, `wasmer` must pre-open the relevant directory on behalf of the WASM module where:
+In order for the `sha256` module to have access to your local file system, the host environment must pre-open the relevant files or directories on behalf of the WASM module where:

-* `<guest_dir>` is the name of directory as seen by WebAssembly, and
+* `<guest_dir>` is the virtual directory name used by WebAssembly, and
 * `<host_dir>` is the name of actual directory in your file system

-For example, let's say you have a copy of War and Peace in your home directory and you want this file's hash:
+For example, let's say you have a copy of ["War and Peace"](https://github.com/ChrisWhealy/wasm_sha256/blob/main/tests/war_and_peace.txt) in your home directory and you want to calculate this file's hash:

 ```bash
 wasmer run chriswhealy/sha256 --mapdir /::/Users/chris --command-name=sha256 war_and_peace.txt